cWIDR Leadership Team &

 Director, Center for Women’s Infectious Disease Research

-Dr. Hultgren holds the Helen Lehbrink Stoever Endowed Professorship in Molecular Microbiology.
+Dr. Hultgren holds the Helen Lehbrink Stoever Endowed Professorship in Molecular Microbiology, and was elected to the National Academy of Science in 2011 and the National Academy of Medicine in 2017.
 His major research focus has been the discovery of bacterial and host mechanisms that determine the onset, course and outcome of urinary tract infections (UTIs), one of the most common infections in women, responsible for billions of dollars of health care costs each year.

 Using a broad multi-disciplinary approach, including genetics, genomics, biochemistry, X-ray crystallography, cell biology and animal models, he has established new paradigms in the pathogenesis of uropathogenic E. coli (UPEC).
 Dr. Hultgren’s work is leading to the design of novel anti-virulence compounds, biofilm inhibitors and a vaccine that hold promise as alternative therapies for millions of women suffering from UTI syndromes.